-An angle, that we know is a very important part of your recruitment strategy, is keeping new recruits engaged with you and your business in that tricky period between signing employment contracts and their start date.
+We know that it's a very important part of your recruitment strategy to keep new recruits engaged with you and your business in that tricky period between signing employment contracts and their start date.

 This can be a time when your new starter ‘falls out of bed’.
-They can receive counter offers from their current employer, they could get a call from another business looking to recruit, they could just get cold feet about the new role.
+They may receive counter offers from their current employer, they could get a call from another business looking to recruit, or they could just get cold feet about the new role.

 By this stage you will have invested a lot of time and money to find this person.
 You want to do as much as you can to keep them keen.

 If you are not doing it already, there are some simple processes you can put in place to keep your new starter excited about their new job:

 Set their expectations

 - Once your new starter has accepted the job, don’t ‘leave them hanging’ until their first day with you.
 Sending them an email or letter to confirm what will happen next is a great way to keep them engaged.
 This can include their start time on their first day, where to park, who to ask for when they arrive, your dress code, what people tend to do on lunch breaks etc.